 People are simply unique, incomparable.
 You are you, I am I.” — Osho

 Everyone is unique and have their own struggles.
 So don’t compare and don’t doubt your capabilities!
 You are accepted into University because of your merits and not because where you come from.

-So equip yourselves with these useful information and share with your friends before fearlessly delving into the unknown by clicking on the button below!Contribute to Digital Senior: Want to share your thoughts or experiences to help other students just like you?
-Hesitate no more.
-Find out more about submitting an article to Digital Senior and reach out to thousands of readers!
+So equip yourselves with these useful information and share with your friends before fearlessly delving into the unknown by clicking on the button below!Review your course Have something to say about your course?
+Help other people with your review and get rewarded at the same time.
+Find out more about submitting a review to Digital Senior.